openshift/enhancements/enhancements/network/enable-flows-collection.md

 Given the aforementioned details, following subsections depicts the work to do, grouped in different tasks.

-#### Task 1: modify CNO and OVN-Kubernetes configuration to accept the new configuration options
+#### Task 1: setup a new configurable CRD that is readable by the CNO

 [Current `Network` operator configuration allows setting a static host:port address]( https://docs.okd.io/latest/networking/ovn_kubernetes_network_provider/tracking-network-flows.html#nw-network-flows-object_tracking-network-flows).